MoniMurray/bookworms-et-al/README.md

 ### Structure

 As is usual with an ecommerce business, a user of Bookworms is not required to be registered to browse and make a purchase.
-However, greater convenience of use of the site comes with registration, for example a user's billing details and previous purchases are saved to their Profile when registered and can be edited on their Profile when they are logged in.
+However, greater convenience of use of the site comes with registration, for example a user's shipping details and previous purchases are saved to their Profile when registered and can be edited on their Profile when they are logged in.
 To ensure the security of the ecommerce business and its product offering, only Store Owner/Admin users will have access to the Product table and to its features and functionality following authenticated superuser login.

 User registration and login links are located on the Navigation bar.
 Successful login expands the Navigation bar to contain a 'Profile' page link for registered users, and if an authenticated user is a superuser, ie is the Store Owner, login returns 'Bookworms Store Management' link to add further products to the store.
 In addition, the Store Owner can add, edit, and delete products from the main Products page to conveniently manage the product offering of the online store.